 Learn About State Requirements

-Along with all required training and education, medical assistants must become familiar with the practice and registration requirements specific to their state.
+Along with all required training and education, medical assistants are expected to become familiar with the practice and registration requirements specific to their state.

 Consider National Certification

-• Podiatric Medical Assistant, Certified (PMAC): The American Society of Podiatric Medical Assistants
+- Podiatric Medical Assistant, Certified (PMAC): American Society of Podiatric Medical Assistants